 Why this Matters

-Gas-powered mopeds are not permitted in Toronto’s bike lanes.
+Heavy gas-powered mopeds are not allowed in Toronto’s bike lanes.
 They are faster, heavier, and should be operated on the roadway with other vehicles to comply with provincial and city standards.

 Did you Know?

-• Only bikes, e-bikes are permitted in bike lanes.
+• Only bikes, e-bikes, and cargo bikes are allowed in bike lanes.

-• Electric mopeds style e-bikes that can operate without pedals are not permitted in physically separated bike lanes.
+• If your e-bike can operate without pedals or weighs over 40 kg, it is not allowed in physically separated bike lanes.

 • If your vehicle has a license plate or runs on gas, it belongs on the road, not in the bike lane.